badlydrawnrob/anki/README.md

 ### Versioning

 This is a major overhaul from the original.
-In future I'll try to stick to [semantic versioning](http://semver.org), so updates don't break existing cards.
-Unfortunately with Anki this can be tricky, so view commits for any major changes to the card's structure or Anki fields.
-The easiest way to test the `dist/deck/*.apkg` is to import into a [new Anki profile](http://ankisrs.net/docs/manual.html#profiles-&-preferences).
+In future I'll try to stick to **minor.major.patch** [semantic versioning](http://semver.org), so updates don't break existing cards.
+Unfortunately with Anki this can be tricky, so view commits for any major changes to the theme.
+[Follow the instructions](./dist/deck/READEME.md) for the easiest way to test the `dist/deck/*.apkg` before updating your current version.